LucasVance/empirical-cycling-community-notes/_posts/2022-9-5-perspectives-17.md

 ## Introduction

-This document provides a comprehensive educational breakdown of the core concepts discussed in a podcast interview between Koli Moore of _Empirical Cycling_ and Mikael Eriksson of _Scientific Triathlon_.
+This document provides a comprehensive educational breakdown of the core concepts discussed in a podcast interview between Kolie Moore of _Empirical Cycling_ and Mikael Eriksson of _Scientific Triathlon_.
 The conversation offers a masterclass in the philosophy of modern endurance coaching, the practical application of sports science, and the specific challenges of triathlon training.
 It is intended for students, athletes, and coaches seeking a deeper understanding beyond surface-level tips, focusing on the principles and critical thinking that underpin elite performance and coaching excellence.

 ## Part 1: The Philosophy of an Evolving Coach